PedroMLF/spoiler_free_baseball/README.md

 > `python generator.py 24/07/2020 --end_date 26/07/2020 --filter_by_team "St. Louis Cardinals"`

-4. Getting all games between the 24th and the 26th of July of 2020, only for the St. Louis Cardinals, checking if the URL exist and alternative URLs:
+4. Getting all games between the 24th and the 26th of July of 2020, only for the St. Louis Cardinals, checking if the URLs exist and also alternative URLs:

 > `python generator.py 24/07/2020 --end_date 26/07/2020 --filter_by_team "St. Louis Cardinals" --run_checks`